gideonsngo/DevOpsProjects/LAMP Stack 101/Labs/103 - Install Apache.md

 Open inbound traffic through port 80 by adding the rule through the AWS interface or by running the command `sudo ufw allow 80/tcp`

+Test the Connection running the command: curl `http://localhost:80` or `curl http://127.0.0.1:80`